ibm-cloud-docs/appid/customizing-tokens.md

 You can reference nested fields in your claim mappings using the dot syntax. `e.g. nested.attribute` {:tip}

-This can be merged with the above -> how do you take information from one of your identity providers and use

 ## Configuring {{site.data.keyword.appid_short_notm}} tokens
 {: #configuring-tokens}